Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 - In metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
 In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders., administration of sodiumSodium is a vital electrolyte that plays a key role in regulating water balance, blood pressure, and nerve and muscle activity.
 Unbalanced sodium levels can lead to various health problems in dogs and cats. bicarbonate may be necessary

-In severe cases, intensive medical monitoring with continuous ECG monitoring, regular blood pressure measurement, and blood gas value monitoring is essential.
-In progressiveProgressive describes a condition or disease that worsens over time.
-This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage. heart failure due to severe arrhythmias, complex cardiopulmonary support may become necessary.
+In severe cases, intensive care monitoring with continuous ECG monitoring, regular blood pressure measurement, and monitoring of blood gas values is essential.
+With progressiveProgressive describes a condition or disease that worsens over time.
+This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage. heart failure due to severe rhythm disturbances, complex cardiopulmonary support may be required.

 Prognosis & follow-up care